JasonJWilliamsNY/docker_jupyterhub_config/README.md

    to be a hub admin user.
 In the `jupyterhub_config.py` file, edit `c.Authenticator.admin_users`.
 Include in the brackets quoted, comma-separated usernames.

+       # remember to uncomment this line after editing
        c.Authenticator.admin_users = {"user_foo","user_bar"}

 ### Copy jupyter-persistant